seancolsen/querydown/compiler/src/tests/corpus.md

   "issues"."description" = '';
 ```

-### Explicit equality on text
+### Case-insensitive equality on text

-The `:=` operator forces exact equality, even for text columns.
+The `:=` operator performs a case-insensitive equality comparison on text columns (unlike `:`, which
+matches a substring).
+It applies the same normalization as `:`, so `title:="performance"` matches a
+title of "Performance" but not "performance issues".

-> Issues whose title is exactly "performance"
+> Issues whose title equals "performance", ignoring case

 ```qd
 #issues title:="performance"